Gurgle

 Gurgle.com is a British pregnancy and parenting website owned by high-street parenting store Mothercare.
-Founded by Tom Wright, Gurgle launched as a joint venture between Mothercare and Fleming Media, a family backed investment company, in October 2007.
+Founded by Tom Wright, Gurgle launched as a joint venture between Mothercare aa, a family backed investment company, in October 2007.
 Mothercare bought Fleming Media out to become outright owner of Gurgle in September 2009.
 Since 2008 the site has been run by Pettrina Keogh, who joined the company from Telegraph Media Group.
 Gurgle is also the name of a character from Finding Nemo.

 Website content

 Gurgle provides information on conception, pregnancy, birth, baby and toddlerhood.

 In April 2008 Mothercare announced that Gurgle had over 40,000 registered users.
 When Mothercare took sole ownership of the site it had grown to 100,000 members with 300,000 monthly unique users.

 Gurgle.com hosts regular online webchats with parenting experts and celebrities.
 Recent webchats have included: Dr Miriam Stoppard, Tess Daly, midwife Vicki Scott, Myleene Klass, and Megan Faure, author of The Babysense Secrets.

 On 5 September 2011, gurgle.com hosted a webchat with Peter Andre.
 The next webchat will be with breastfeeding expert Vicki Scott on 29 September.